 Fresh-grown vegetables may be synonymous with summer—but winter’s rich, hearty offerings can be every bit as satisfying, especially when paired with your favourite Jenny Craig meals.
 Here are a few creative ways to add variety, flavour and flair with winter produce.

 Rich in vitamin C, magnesium and fibre, cauliflower is delicious steamed or roasted with a light coating of spray oil and some garlic, thyme and smoked paprika.
-Its sweet, nutty flavour pairs well with many Jenny Craig dishes, including Macaroni & Cheese, Vegetable Pasta Salad and Butter Chicken.
+Its sweet, nutty flavour pairs well with many Jenny Craig dishes, including Macaroni & Cheese, Pesto Pasta Salad and Butter Chicken.

 Spinach and Kale